brickcap/openresty_examples/book.md

 nothing.
 But you gain:-

 1. An ability to script nginx with an easy to use language, lua.
-2. Do things that were impossible or not straightforward with nginx configuration files before.
+2. Do things that were impossible or difficult with nginx configuration files before.

 With that out of the way.. why would you want to learn about open resty at all?
 Aren't there enough web frameworks already?
 Do you need to learn yet another one?

 Fair questions.
 Nginx does web applications really really well.
 It is light, it is fast and it is very well documented.
-People have often reported that just by  configuring nginx to serve their applications they have gained performance boost.
+People have often reported that just by  configuring nginx to serve their applications they have gained a boost in performance.
 That nginx makes your applications fast is a well accepted fact.
 What openresty does is that it takes all the goodness of nginx : it's fast response time and it's low memory usage and removes the barriers to developing applications with it.